bentoml/BentoML/docs/source/examples/controlnet.rst

 .. note::

-   For custom deployment in your own infrastructure, use BentoML to :doc:`generate an OCI-compliant image</guides/containerization>`.
+   For custom deployment in your own infrastructure, use BentoML to :doc:`generate an OCI-compliant image </get-started/packaging-for-deployment>`.